 Maintaining a healthy diet is actually quite similar to mathematics, because you have to know the nutritional and caloric values of food, add them, subtract them and even consider external factors such as your own body weight, height, existing medical conditions, exercise regimens, etc. before you are able to figure out the perfect diet for yourself.

-Although it sounds like a lot of work, it will become quite easy to manage once you memorize the essential numbers (calories, protein, vitamins, minerals, etc.) associated with each food item on your menu.
+Although it sounds like a lot of work, it will become quite easy to manage once you understand the basics (calories, protein, vitamins, minerals, etc.) associated with each food item on your menu.
 The idea is to ensure that your daily nutrient intake meets your dietary needs, but doesn’t exceed or go under the recommended intake guidelines by too much.
 Besides, it’s a lot cheaper than having to pay dieticians for the same!

 Make Your Own Diet Chart